 Petch has written and directed a number of short films, including 'Low Street' (2004) which appeared in Raindance, Foyle, LA, and Soho Rushes Film Festivals, where he was nominated best newcomer.

 Petch wrote and directed his first feature film 'The Patrol' (2014) about the war in Afghanistan.
-He is currently developing his second feature film 'Good Killing'.
+His second feature film is in development.

 As well as feature film Petch directs commercials, recently directing a film for the Veteran charity Talking2Minds, and comments on contemporary military issues appearing on Sky and BBC; TV and radio.